SheeraNergaon/KindNest/README.md

 Join or host local charity events and community challenges.

 📸 **Media Sharing**
-Upload photos of your good deeds and share them with the community.
+Upload photos of your good deeds to remember those meaningful days.

 ---